 When a beginner to the world of coding, one must always start with the easiest programming languages in the vast arena of development.
 Programming languages are the medium through which we derive desired results/ tasks from computers to achieve a certain target.
 Henceforth, learning a programming language is undeniably the most crucial aspect for a computer applications learner.

-As a computer science student, one often gets confused to choose from innumerable choices available for development.
+As a computer science student, one often gets confused about choosing from innumerable choices available for development.
 Coding for beginners is always exciting and fun, provided they have access to a good mentor, who can teach them the tricks of the trades effortlessly and in a fun way.
-As a novice programmer, one is always confused and is always finding easiest programming languages to start their coding journey.
+As a novice programmer, one is always confused and is always finding the easiest programming languages to start their coding journey.

-In this article, we have tried compiling few of the most easiest to learn and relevant programming languages for beginners, on the basis of popularity, future prospects, syntax, ease to learn, community support and their application in the market.
+In this article, we have tried compiling a few of the easiest to learn and relevant programming languages for beginners, on the basis of popularity, future prospects, syntax, ease to learn, community support, and their application in the market.

 10 Easiest Programming Languages for Beginners

 We have categorized the 10 easiest programming languages in separate categories as per their use and functionality for a better understanding of beginners.